Running Uphill

-Running up steep and/or long uphills also works the heart muscle.
-Specifically it targets two components many people haven’t heard of.
-Heart stroke Volume (The amount of blood flowing through the heart at any given moment) and Heart stroke endurance ( The amount of time the heart can go to near max levels before fatigue sets in) We will talk more on this later.
+Running up steep and/or long uphills helps by stressing the heart muscle.
+Specifically, it targets two components many people haven’t heard of.
+Heart stroke Volume (The amount of blood flowing through the heart at any given moment) and Heart stroke endurance ( The amount of time the heart can go to near-max levels before fatigue sets in).

-In our workouts, we run harder on the Uphills and relax on the Downhills.
+In workouts, Run harder on the Uphill’s and relax on the Downhills.

 Again, stronger arm action will help keep your momentum up the hill.
 It is also important to keep a higher cadence with you arms.